clockworklabs/spacetime-docs/docs/unity/part-2a-rust.md

 }
 ```

 Next, we're going to define a new `SpacetimeType` called `StdbVector3` which we're going to use to store positions.
-The difference between a `#[derive(SpacetimeType)]` and a `#[spacetimedb(table(...))]` is that tables actually store data, whereas the deriving `SpacetimeType` just allows you to create a new column of that type in a SpacetimeDB table.
+The difference between a `#[derive(SpacetimeType)]` and a `#[spacetimedb(table)]` is that tables actually store data, whereas the deriving `SpacetimeType` just allows you to create a new column of that type in a SpacetimeDB table.
 Therefore, `StdbVector3` is not, itself, a table.

 **Append to the bottom of lib.rs:**